Pull up a chair.

 Jackie (Philadelphia)

-“You guys put words to what I’ve always felt.”
+“You have put words to what I’ve always felt.”

 Jesse (Louisville)